jmenon-mwp/yamlTree/readme.md

 ## Usage

 1. Open any `.yaml` or `.yml` file
-2. Open the "YAML Structure" view in the Explorer sidebar
+2. Open the "YAML Tree" view in the Explorer sidebar
 3. Expand/collapse nodes to explore your YAML's structure
 4. Click a node to jump to its location in the file